 Discovery 101 is an introductory class for everyone who is new to Gateway.
 One of the important things covered in this class is the foundation upon which Grow Groups are built.
 Call the church office regarding the date of the next Discovery 101 class.

 3. Take A Step

 At any point that you are ready to pursue joining a group, let us know.
-Pastor Ken specializes in connecting people with groups but any of the staff or Grow Group leaders can help you begin the search for a group.
+Most weekends you can find Pastor Bill in the "Family Room" (the special seating area in the back of the auditorium).
+He the search for a group.
 We will help you meet others who are in the process of forming a new group or expanding an existing group.
 Call us at the church office (835-2153) and we'll do everything we can to help you find a group that is a good fit for you.

 When do Grow Groups meet?

 Each group meets on the day and time that works best for the members of that group.
 Most groups meet weekly, though some meet bi-weekly.
-We currently have groups meeting on every day of the week except Fridays.
+We currently have groups meeting on every day of the week.

 How big are Grow Groups?